 An accurate way to test if my sourdough starter is ready?

-If you’re not confident on knowing when your starter is most active, we can use this test to tell us.
-It involves a bit of planning but is well worth it as you will learn so much and guarantee you’ll be using your starter at it’s most active point going forward.
+If you’re not confident in knowing when your starter is most active, we can use this test to tell us.
+It involves a bit of planning but is well worth it as you will learn so much and guarantee you’ll be using your starter at its most active point going forward.

 - First use a tall jar and have a marker or a couple of elastic bands handy.